defano/wyldcard/README.md

 --------------|--------------------------
 `bottom`      | Returns or sets the bottom-most border of the part's location, moving the part vertically but not affecting its height.
 `bottomRight` | Returns or sets the bottom-right coordinate of the part.
 When set, this property adjusts the part's position on the card but does not affect its `height` or `width`.
 This property only accepts a _point_ value consisting of a comma-separated _x_ and _y_ coordinate, for example, `"10, 100"`
+`contents`    | Returns or sets the value of this object, as set or retrieved via HyperTalk's `put` and `get` commands.
+For example, `put "hello" into button id 0` sets the contents of the button to "Hello".
+This value could be retrieved with `get the contents of button id 0`.
 `enabled`     | Returns or sets whether the button or field is enabled (a Boolean value).
 When disabled, the part appears "grayed out".
 Note that disabled parts continue to receive user interface generated messages such as `mouseUp` or `mouseEnter`.
 May also be set with the `enable` and `disable` commands.
 `height`      | Returns or sets the height of the part (in pixels) `id`          | Returns the part's id.
 Each part has a globally unique id that is assigned by HyperCard at creation and cannot be changed.